iceonsun/rsock/README.md

 	-t, --taddr=[addr]		target address. e.g. 8.8.8.8:88,7.7.7.7.
 Required.
 	-l, --ludp=[addr]		local listened udp address.
 Only valid for client.
 Required by client.
 	-h, --help				Display help menu.
 Not available now.
 	-f						json config file
 	--lcapIp=[ip]			Internet IP.
 Can omit -d if this parameter sepcified.
 	--unPath				Local unix domain socket.
 Not available now.
-	-p, --ports=[...]		tcp/udp port list for rsock server. e.g.10001,10010(2 ports); 10001-10010(11 ports); 80,443,10001-10010(12 ports).
-NO white spaces allowed.
+	-p, --ports=[...]		tcp/udp port list for rsock server. e.g.10001,10010(2 ports); 10001-10010(11 ports); 80,443,10001-10010(12 ports). **NO** white spaces allowed.
+Default value: 10001-10010
 	--duration=[timeSec]	Time for app connection to persist if no data is transfered in the app connection. unit: seconds. defalt 30s
 	--hash=[hashKey]		Not for encryption.
 Only for judgement if data belong to rsock.
 REPEAT: rsock don't encrypt data.
 Encryption is done by kcptun.
 	--type=[tcp|udp|all]	type of communication.
 One of tcp, udp or all.
 Default is tcp.
 	--daemon=[1|0]			Run as daemon.
 1 yes.
 0 no. default 1.
 	-v						verbose mode
-	--log=[path/to/log]		**Directory** of log.
+	--log=[path/to/log]		Directory of log.
 Will create if not exist.
 Default: /var/log/rsock --cap_timeout			timeout of libpcap.
 Don't change this value if know what it really means.

 ```